 They shoes feel solid to ride in with enough stiffness but not at the expense of comfort.
 I was not sure if they would not provide enough support when riding compared to carbon super expensive shoes but I am happy to say I was totally wrong.
 I never had any pain underneath my foot (or anywhere else for that matter) even when racing for over six hours a day, three days in a row – to be honest my feet were the only part of me that didn’t ache by the final day of the race.

 One key things I noticed about these is the warmth compared to other cycle shoes.
 Though the upper is meant to be breathable, it’s not that vented but the upside (for those of us in cold, rainy England) it that it keeps the wind, rain and dirt more away from my feet more than other winter specific shoes do.
 The rubber toe cap prevents scuffs.

 I raced the last cyclocross season in these and they preformed tremendously.
 Even caked in the thickest mud I did not have a problem clipping into my pedals and they kept my feet warm and almost dry in the muddiest and wettest conditions.
 The sole grips well and feels very stable so you can run and hike in them when needed, navigating roots, rocks and mud.
 You can also add rubber toes spikes for extra grip.

-If you are looking for a quality pair of cycle shoes that you can walk and run in comfortably (though not marathons, obviously), that can take all the abuse you can throw at them and will last you for years then look no further than the Giro Mantra R’s.
+If you are looking for a quality pair of cycle shoes that you can walk and run in comfortably (though not marathons, obviously), that can take all the abuse you can throw at them and will last you for years then look no further than the Giro Manta R’s.